-On a recent episode of Smartless, the podcast hosted by fellow actors Jason Bateman, Will Arnett, and Sean Hayes, Witherspoon broke down her step by step process for productive speed-reading.
-“It takes me three runs,” she says of memorizing her lines.
-“I have to read it the night before, then during hair [and] makeup, then I have to say it alone in a quiet space.
-And then for the rehearsal I have to hold [the sides] in my hand.”
+“It takes me three runs,” she explained.
+“I have to read it the night before, then during hair and makeup; then, I have to say it alone in a quiet space.
+And then for the rehearsal, I have to hold [the sides] in my hand.”

-Since this is after all a conversation among actors, the hosts also sound off on their methods.
-Bateman and Arnett, for instance, can memorize a whole page before beginning rehearsal, while Hayes says he has to “make a choice” with a line before committing it to memory—but there is one thing that all four actors agree on: flexibility.
+The hosts sounded off on their own methods.
+Bateman and Arnett both said that they can memorize a page of dialogue before beginning rehearsal.
+Meanwhile, Hayes explained that he needs to “make a choice” about a line before committing it to memory.
+There’s one thing that all four actors agreed on: Flexibility is vital.

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!